babelthuap/blog/source/_posts/permutations.md

 }
 ```

-As we saw above, there are *n* possibilities for index 0.
-Let's loop through those possibilities (the *n* elements of `arr`) and set that as the first element of a permutation.
+As we saw above, there are $n$ possibilities for index 0.
+Let's loop through those possibilities (the $n$ elements of `arr`) and set that as the first element of a permutation.
 We'll then need to generate all the permutations of `arr` which start with that first element.

 ```javascript
 function allPermutations(arr) {